exyte/AnimatedTabBar/README.md

     TabButton3()
 }
 ```
-Views for this one must have the same type, or manually converted to any view
+For the second one views must have the same type, or be manually converted to `AnyView`
 ```swift
 AnimatedTabBar(selectedIndex: $selectedIndex, views: [TabButton1(), TabButton2(), TabButton3()])
 ```